matheusjardimb/git_tips_and_tricks/README.md

 # General Git tips and tricks

-General tips and tricks for git users
+Opinionated list of tips and tricks for setting up a git env.

 ## Installing Git and other tools